LaunchCode-Code-Connect/.github/profile/README.md

 ## What to Expect

-### Weekly Updates

-Starting Monday, December 2, 2024, we’ll publish weekly updates featuring:

-- Volunteer openings with LaunchCode
-- The latest LaunchCode news

-These concise updates will help alumni stay informed and engaged with the community.

 ### Weekly Problem Sets

 Every Monday, sharpen your skills with Data Structure & Algorithm (DSA) challenges common in software engineering interviews, as well as curated questions for data science and data analysis alumni.
 You’ll find these in the weekly-problem-set repo.